Tua Tagovailoa: 2021 season

-2022
+2022 season

-During the offseason previous to the 2022 season, Miami Dolphins fired head coach Brian Flores, arguing internal communication issues.
-A few weeks later several sources confirmed differences between Tagovailoa and Flores with rumors of heavy discussions among them.
-The Miami Dolphins hired Mike McDaniel as their head coach on February 6, 2022.
-McDaniel expressed unbridled support for Tagovailoa as his starting quarterback.
+During the offseason previous to the 2022 season, the Miami Dolphins fired head coach Brian Flores, arguing internal communication issues.
+A few weeks later, several sources confirmed differences between Tagovailoa and Flores with rumors of heavy discussions between them.
+The Dolphins hired Mike McDaniel as their head coach on February 6, 2022, who expressed unbridled support for Tagovailoa as his starting quarterback.

-Tagovailoa began the season throwing for 270 yards and a touchdown in a 20−7 win over the New England Patriots, improving to 4−0 against Bill Belichick and the Patriots.
-The next week against the Baltimore Ravens, Tagovailoa threw for a career-high 469 yards, six touchdowns, and two interceptions in the 42−38 comeback win.
+Tagovailoa began his third season by throwing for 270 yards and a touchdown in a 20–7 win over the Patriots, improving to 4–0 against Bill Belichick and the Patriots.
+The next week against the Ravens, Tagovailoa threw for a career-high 469 yards, six touchdowns, and two interceptions in the 42–38 comeback win.
 The 21-point comeback was the first fourth-quarter comeback of 21+ points in 12 years.
-Prior to the game, teams were 0−711 when trailing by at least 21 points in the fourth quarter since 2011.
+Prior to the game, teams were 0–711 when trailing by at least 21 points in the fourth quarter since 2011.
 His six-touchdown performance also tied the Dolphins franchise record, tying Hall of Famers Bob Griese and Dan Marino, and his 469 passing yards ranks fourth in franchise history.
-As a result of his historic performance, Tagovailoa was named AFC Offensive Player of the Week for Week 2.

-During Week 3 against the Buffalo Bills, Tagovailoa briefly left the game with what the Dolphins claimed was a back injury but eventually returned to the game, finishing with 186 passing yards and a touchdown as the Dolphins won 21−19.
-After the game, the NFLPA suspected that the Dolphins might have violated concussion protocols by letting Tagovailoa back in the game and subsequently announced that they would launch an investigation.
-After being a game-time decision for Week 4 on Thursday Night Football, Tagovailoa was cleared to start against the Cincinnati Bengals.
-After taking a sack during the second quarter, Tagovailoa hit the ground with his left elbow, back and back of his helmet.
-Tagovailoa demonstrated a fencing response, and was stretchered off the field and transported to the University of Cincinnati Medical Center with head and neck injuries.
+As a result of his historic performance, Tagovailoa was named American Football Conference (AFC) Offensive Player of the Week for Week 2.
+During Week 3 against the Bills, Tagovailoa briefly left the game with what the Dolphins claimed was a back injury but eventually returned to the game, finishing with 186 passing yards and a touchdown as the Dolphins won 21–19.
+After the game, the NFLPA suspected that the Dolphins might have violated concussion protocols by letting Tagovailoa back in the game and subsequently announced that an investigation would be launched.
+After being a game-time decision for Week 4, Tagovailoa was cleared to start against the Bengals.
+After taking a sack by Bengals nose tackle Josh Tupou during the second quarter, Tagovailoa hit the ground with his left elbow, back and back of his helmet.
+Tagovailoa demonstrated a fencing response and was stretchered off the field and transported to the University of Cincinnati Medical Center with head and neck injuries.
 He was discharged from the hospital later that night.
-Two days later, the neurotrauma consultant who was involved in Tagovailoa's concussion check during the Bills game was fired.
+Two days later, the NFL players' union fired their independent neurotrauma consultant who was involved in Tagovailoa's concussion check during the Bills game.
 Tagovailoa's suspected concussion resulted in the NFL and NFLPA revising its concussion protocol policy.
 Tagovailoa returned to practice on October 12, but remained in concussion protocol.